codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 ## <a name="building-images"></a>Building images

 Now we can use images created by other people, but what if we want to use our own images?
-Can we use docker to distribute our application?
-Of course, this isn’t amateur hour.
+Can we use Docker to distribute our application?
+Of course; this isn’t amateur hour.

 You can build images through a `Dockerfile` where we are going to specify our dependencies and how to build and run the application.

 First we start to build our `Dockerfile` by specifying a base image.
-This base image is what we are going to use to run our application, it can be a ubuntu or a java image, for our application we are going to use the `adoptopenjdk/openjdk11-openj9` image, which is the OpenJ9 implementation by Eclipse Foundation.
+This base image can be a Ubuntu or a Java image.
+For our application we are going to use the `adoptopenjdk/openjdk11-openj9` image, which is the OpenJ9 implementation by Eclipse Foundation.

 ```Dockerfile
 FROM adoptopenjdk/openjdk11-openj9
 ```

-With the base image in hands we can move to gather our source code to build the application, for that we need to set `WORKDIR` and use the `COPY` command to get our source files.
+With the base image in hand, we can move to gather our source code to build the application.
+For that we need to set `WORKDIR` and use the `COPY` command to get our source files.

 ```Dockerfile
 FROM adoptopenjdk/openjdk11-openj9